-Despite all the improvements, the cold pools remain not cool enough in the RCE case, inducing an underestimation of C by about 25% and ALP{wk} by a factor of 6 (V2) to 9 (V3).
-In order to check whether this underestimation may come from a coupling with the other model parameterizations, and in particular that of deep convection, we conducted a calibration experiment using the HighTune tool explorer software to jointly adjust the free parameters of the cold pools and deep convection models.
-This tuning procedure also aimed to correct the dry and wet biases still present in the potential temperature and specific humidity profiles, despite the improvements made to the cold pools model.
+Despite all the improvements, the cold pools remain not cool enough in the RCE case, inducing an underestimation of $C$ by about 25% and $ALP{wk}$ by a factor of 6 (V2) to 9 (V3).
+In order to check whether this underestimation may come from a coupling with the other model parameterizations, and in particular that of deep convection, we conducted a calibration experiment using the HighTune explorer software to jointly adjust the free parameters of the cold pools and deep convection models.
+This tuning procedure also aimed to correct the dry and wet biases still present in the potential temperature and specific humidity profiles.
 These adjustments led to a significant improvement in the representation of cold pool temperature in the RCE case, as well as specific humidity for the RCE and AMMA cases, even if a humid bias persists in the boundary layer for the AMMA case.

 The above mentioned changes have been adopted in the new version of the LMDZ global model, used as the atmospheric component of the IPSL-CM7 coupled model under development for the forthcoming CMIP7 Fast-Trac exercise.
-Changes to the cold pocket pool model are now incorporated into the 3D version of LMDZ.
+Changes to the cold pool model are now incorporated into the 3D version of LMDZ.
 Calibrated values of the free parameters for cold pools and convection can also be incorporated into the 3D version of LMDZ.

 Although significant progress has been made in recent years in modeling cold pools, due to their important role in convection, challenges remain.
-For example, the life cycle of cold pools, including their birth, death or collisions, needs to be addressed.
-After highlighting the impact of thermals on humidity variations within cold pools, we encourage the development of a parameterization of thermals capable of taking into account their influence without leading to cloud formation.
-The First a simple parameterization of boundary layer convective transport, based for instance on a simplified version of the thermal plume model, could be included to better represent vertical mixing within the cold pools without activating the thermal plume model uniformly over the grid cell.
+First a simple parameterization of boundary layer convective transport, based for instance on a simplified version of the thermal plume model, could be included to better represent vertical mixing within the cold pools without activating the thermal plume model uniformly over the grid cell.
 The cold pool number density should become an internal variable of the model since we know it presents very different values when considering popcorn like convection over ocean or continents, or well organized long live system such as squall lines.
 A parameterization of this number density, based on a population dynamic model is presently under test.
-To end with, the issue of the propagation of cold pools from grid cell to grid cell needs to be also integrated into GCMs, as well as the wind gusts associated with their spreading.
+To end with, the issue of the propagation of cold pools from grid cell to grid cell needs to be also integrated into GCMs.